I think that this statistics is off by a lot. It’s more like 91%… according to Source.

-In my coaching practice of about 30 years, I have coached countless people to a meaning they could embrace and rally behind.
+In my coaching practice of about 35 years, I have coached countless people to a meaning they could embrace and rally behind.

-A person without a meaning is much like an infant: they depend on you, the coach, the friend, the spouse, for nourishment, for meaning, for a validation for their existence… but once you help them see what is already there as a potential meaning, they grab it, like at some point the baby grabs the bottle and then he can feed himself.
+A person without a meaning is much like an infant: they depend on you, the coach, the friend, the spouse, for nourishment, for meaning, for a validation of their existence… but once you help them see what is already there as a potential meaning, they grab it, like at some point the baby grabs the bottle and then he can feed himself.